dijkstrw/5x5/INTERESTING.md

 device.
 Reconnecting the usb plug will restart the negotiation, but is not always convenient when you have a debugger on the usb keyboard waiting for an interesting breakpoint.
 There is a utility in util/usbreset that will reset the usb bus and restart negotiation without having to replug the connector.
+E.g.

+       ./util/usbreset /dev/bus/usb/005/002

+Where /dev/bus/usb/005/002 is the keyboard device to be reset.